Destiny-IT-guy/linux-basic/Mirrors/README.md

 Signed-By: /usr/share/keyrings/ubuntu-archive-keyring.gpg
 ```

-Modify the URIs that doesnt' contain security word in it.
+Modify the URIs that doesn't contain security word in it.

 Finally use the `sudo apt command` to save file and update package list.